zxeltor/zxeltor.StoCombat.Realtime/README.md

-# Star Trek Online Combat Real-Time Display
+# Star Trek Online Real-Time Combat Overlay

 An application which tracks Star Trek Online combat data in real-time, and awards the player with Unreal Tournament style achievements.